37 Environmental policy

 Turnhout, Esther, Claire Waterton, Katja Neves and Marleen Buizer (2013).
 Rethinking biodiversity: from ecosystems services to ‘living with’.
 Conservation Letters 6: 154–61.
 DOI: 10.1111/j.1755-263X.2012.00307.x

 Walker, Ken (2012).
 Australia’s construction of environmental policy.
 In Kate Crowley and Ken Walker eds.
 Environmental policy failure: the Australian case, 11–28.
-Prahran, Vic.: Tilde University Press.
+Prahran, Victoria: Tilde University Press.

-—— (1999).
+——(1999).
 Statist developmentalism in Australia.
 In Ken Walker and Kate Crowley, eds.
 Australian environmental policy 2: studies in decline and devolution, 22–44.
-Sydney: UNSW Press.
+Sydney, NSW: UNSW Press.

 Walker, Ken, ed.
 (1992).
 Australian environmental policy: ten case studies.
-Sydney: UNSW Press.
+Sydney, NSW: UNSW Press.

 Walker, Ken, and Kate Crowley, eds.
 (1999).
 Australian environmental policy 2: studies in decline and devolution.
-Sydney: UNSW Press.
+Sydney, NSW: UNSW Press.

 About the author

-Dr Brian Coffey is a Vice-Chancellor’s Research Fellow in the Centre for Urban Research at RMIT University.
-His research centres on environmental politics, policy and governance and science policy relations.
-He is interested in how issues are conceptualised in policy processes, and the implications this has for how they are addressed.
+Dr Brian Coffey is an Honorary Research Fellow in the Centre for Policy Futures at the University of Queensland.
+His research centres on environmental politics, policy and governance, with a particular interest in how issues are conceptualised in policy processes, and the implications this has for how they are addressed.
 Brian has taught courses on public policy, environmental politics and policy, and environmental economics.
-Brian completed his PhD in policy studies at the University of Queensland in 2010.
-Prior to this he worked in the Victorian public sector for 17 years.
+He previously worked at RMIT University and Deakin University.
+His PhD in policy studies was awarded by the University of Queensland in 2010.
+Prior to this he worked in the Victorian public sector, in a variety of environmental policy and planning roles.

 - Carson 1962. ↵